Timusan/timusan.github.io/ja/postset/nikola-web.md

 ## Preface

-First, a big thank you to Roberto Alsina, creator of Nikola, for giving this post [a warm welcome](http://nikola.ralsina.com.ar/blog/new-nikola-tutorial.html "Blog post about shisaa.jp on Nikola's blog") and embedding it in the Nikola documentation!
+First, a big thank you to Roberto Alsina, creator of Nikola, for giving this post [a warm welcome](http://nikola.ralsina.com.ar/blog/new-nikola-tutorial.html "Blog post about shisaa.be on Nikola's blog") and embedding it in the Nikola documentation!

-When I designed Shisaa.jp I spend quit some time thinking about the "backend" to use.
+When I designed shisaa.be I spend quit some time thinking about the "backend" to use.
 What system would generate the website for me...which CMS to use?
 As I have quite some experience with Drupal, that would be a possible candidate...but being familiar with Drupal, is also knowing some hard-to-ignore facts:

 * Drupal is written in PHP which is not a language I aspire much to program in.